 I also suggest bringing a map and cues.
 You will come across map posts throughout the course that may help you in case of an emergency.

 The race is not responsible for you getting lost.

 If you decide to bail out you will want to know where you are going and the maps will help you.

 I can’t express enough that you are responsible for yourself and we do not have the ability to give you a ride if you decide you cannot go on.

 There are shorter distances, and easier ways to get back to the race headquarters from each aid station if you do not want to carry on.
-But this means you still have to ride back and from Checkpoint 2 for the 120 mile it is still a good ways.
+But this means you still have to ride back and from Checkpoint 2 for the 120 miles it is still a good way.
 This is another reason to make sure you carry your map.
 With all this being said prepare wisely and make good decisions.

 There will be 2 aid stations.
 They will be stocked with water, GU Brew, GU Gel, bananas, sweet and salty items, PB&J and maybe even a little soda pop!

 No cut-off times

 Aid Station 1 – mile 34, corner of Chick Creek and Chick Creek Flat #68

 Aid Station 2 – 8 miles from the finish